rorymurphyza/GoogleXSSGame/README.md

 # GoogleXSSGame
 Solutions to the Google XSS game.
+I've put in notes on any tricks or thoughts I had while doing this, so hopefully this helps if (like me) this is the first time you are doing something like this.

 Warning, contains spoilers so be careful if you are playing the games.